 In addition to linen and cotton, wool is one of our tried-and-true, go-to textiles for all over the house.
 It’s both hardy (as in a dependable wool rug) and luxurious (as in soft sheepskin blankets), and we love the way it looks in all its forms.
-But wool has other benefits: it’s eco-friendly, water-resistant, antibacterial, and could even help you sleep better.
-And, it’s the traditional gift for wedding anniversary number seven (in case you want to drop any hints).
-Here’s what to know about this all-purpose material:
+But wool has other benefits, too: It’s eco-friendly, water-resistant, antibacterial, and even has the potential to help you sleep better.
+It’s also the traditional gift for wedding anniversary number seven (in case you want to drop any hints).
+Here’s what to know about this all-purpose, dependable material.

 1. It’s been around for millennia.

 Weaving wool is an ancient practice: the oldest known woven wool textile in Europe was found preserved in a Danish bog, and is estimated to date from 1500 BCE.